 IN8bio to Present at the H.C.
 Wainwright Cell Therapy Virtual Conference

-NEW YORK, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- IN8bio, Inc. INAB, a clinical-stage biopharmaceutical company discovering and developing innovative gamma-delta T cell therapies, today announced William Ho, CEO and co-founder, will present a fireside chat at the H.C.
+/EIN News/ -- NEW YORK, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- IN8bio, Inc. (Nasdaq: INAB), a clinical-stage biopharmaceutical company discovering and developing innovative gamma-delta T cell therapies, today announced William Ho, CEO and co-founder, will present a fireside chat at the H.C.
 Wainwright Cell Therapy Virtual Conference on Tuesday, February 28, 2023 at 1:30 pm ET.

 The H.C.
 Wainwright presentation will be available live and as a replay on IN8bio’s website at https://bit.ly/3F1WEaQ.